 An independent expert assessed the significance of the then Lu Rees Archives (now the National Centre for Australian Children’s Literature) in 2012 commenting that the Archives’:

-- collection has historic and research significance particularly from 1960
+- The Australian collection has historic and research significance particularly from 1960

-- research files on authors and illustrators are invaluable
+- Research files on Australian authors and illustrators are invaluable

-- papers, manuscripts and artworks include some of Australia’s most important authors and illustrators
+- Papers, manuscripts and artworks include some of Australia’s most important authors, illustrators and publishers.

 Lester and Clyde’s catastrophic adventure

 written and illustrated by James Reece, Scholastic Press, Sydney, 2003